rust-lang/book/src/ch09-03-to-panic-or-not-to-panic.md

 "wider function".
 I hope the slower explanation of the code has cleared this up; please provide more detail on what's confusing if not. /Carol -->

-Next, we implement a method named `value` that borrows `self`, doesn't take any other arguments, and returns a `u32`.
+Next, we implement a method named `value` that borrows `self`, doesn't have any other parameters, and returns a `u32`.
 This is a kind of method sometimes called a *getter*, since its purpose is to get some data from its fields and return it.
 This public method is necessary because the `value` field of the `Guess` struct is private.
 It's important that the `value` field is private so that